Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 580 3GB is 0% faster than the Geforce GTX 680 overall, because of its higher bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 580 3GB should be 0% quicker than the Geforce GTX 680 overall, due to its greater bandwidth. (explain)

-Texel RateThe Geforce GTX 680 is much (approximately 161%) better at anisotropic filtering than the GeForce GTX 580 3GB. (explain)
+Texel RateThe Geforce GTX 680 is a lot (about 161%) faster with regards to anisotropic filtering than the GeForce GTX 580 3GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 580 3GB is superior to the Geforce GTX 680, but not by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 580 3GB is superior to the Geforce GTX 680, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison